 RED Little Red Book, the RDV of high-end and luxury lovers in China

-The Little RED book is the new Popular App at this moment and a great way to work on your awareness and Engagement.
-The Little Red Box is a Chinese e-Commerce application that is becoming more and more trendy with brands, and more particularly luxury brands.
+The Little RED book is the new Popular App at this moment and a great way to work on your awareness and engagement.
+The Little Red Box is a Chinese e-Commerce application that is becoming more and more trendy with businesses in China, more particularly new luxury ones.

 Indeed, the application is aimed at beauty and fashion brands and offers upscale products.
 The community that uses this platform is very active and consists mainly of women who share a lot with each other through this network.

-This platform can become a huge advantage in the Chinese market for the luxury brands that use it.
-RED is an excellent word of mouth tool and gives credibility to the image thanks to the many KOLs that work on it and thanks to the “Shopping Notes” pages which are the opinions of customers on the products tested.
+The Chinese consumer is looking for reassurance when purchasing goods in China online.
+This is what the little red book offers.
+RED is an excellent word-of-mouth tool and gives credibility to the image thanks to the many KOLs that work on it and thanks to the “Shopping Notes” pages which are the opinions of customers on the products tested.

 The use of KOLs to strengthen your image in the e-Commerce Chinese market

-Currently, the trends that are most appreciated by KOLS concern the fields of beauty, cosmetics, or fashion.
-For luxury brands that are already known internationally, it is easy to create a collaboration with a KOL: through a live-streaming, with product reviews, invitations to events or content including the KOL becomes the direct face of the brand’s official advertisements.
+Currently, the trends that are most appreciated by KOLS concern the fields of beauty, cosmetics, and fashion.
+For companies that are already known internationally, it is easy to create a collaboration with a KOL: through live-streaming, product reviews, invitations to events, or content including the KOL becomes the direct face of the brand’s official advertisements.

-For younger brands with less brand awareness, it’s best to work on your brand’s visibility and credibility first.
-If you have a small budget, you should use micro-KOLS or KOC which have fewer subscribers, which are cheaper but can be just as effective.
+For younger companies with less brand awareness, it’s best to work on your brand’s visibility and credibility first.
+If you have a small budget, you should use micro-KOLS or KOC which have fewer subscribers, and are cheaper but can be just as effective.

-The importance of the offline experiences in Chinese marketing
+The importance of offline experiences in Chinese marketing

-The changing mindset and aspirations of Chinese consumers have opened up barriers in the luxury industry.
-Chinese customers have higher demand, increasing disposable income and therefore changing needs.
+The changing mindset and aspirations of Chinese consumers have opened up barriers in the world’s largest luxury market.
+Chinese customers have higher demand, increasing disposable income and therefore changing needs which brands will need to adapt to.
 Customers are looking for an experience, a moment of life.

 In their integration strategy, we note the integration of a customer awareness strategy.
 Luxury brands are developing human-centered services to retain and attract consumers.
-For example, Cartier has developed personalized services such as for marriage.
+For example, Cartier has developed personalized services.

-With the development of e-Commerce, half of the Chinese luxury consumers now hope to live a digital experience directly at the point of sale.
-More than 50% of Millennials are even ready to share their personal data to obtain ultra-personalized service in-store.
+With the development of e-Commerce, half of the Chinese luxury consumers now hope to live a digital experience directly at the point of sales in China.
+More than 50% of Millennials are ready to share their personal data to obtain ultra-personalized services from offline stores.
 They would like to live concrete experiences, for example: